 Despite insurmountable competition she actually had a modestly successful career.
 Her only goal as a movie actress was to earn enough money and fame to go back to her first love-the theater.
 She never earned the big money or got the best parts.
 She didn’t mind.
 Her goal was to return to the theater with enough fame to sell tickets, and have enough money to live so she could take roles in smaller but more interesting productions.

-In fact would have been just as happy away from Hollywood and looked forward to the day when she could make the choice to leave.
-She had no choice in the end.
+In fact she would have been just as happy away from Hollywood and looked forward to the day when she could make the choice to leave.
+In the end, she had no choice.

 As you may have guessed, she was a lesbian.
 Many male stars from the golden age of Hollywood were gay and the big studios threatened them with humiliation and sometimes even bodily harm if the came out.
 But there was a thriving underground gay culture in Hollywood that was discreet and gave the male stars a chance to connect, bond and date.